GSA/digitalgov.gov/content/posts/2011-11-28-battle-royale-mobile-web-versus-mobile-apps.md

 ---
+url: /2011/11/28/battle-royale-mobile-web-versus-mobile-apps/
 date: 2011-11-28 8:32:24 -0400
-title: 'Battle Royale\: Mobile Web Versus Mobile Apps'
+title: 'Battle Royale: Mobile Web Versus Mobile Apps'
 summary: 'When agency folks gather together to talk about mobile gov, the number one question asked is, &amp;#8220;Should we do a mobile app or a mobile web site?&amp;#8221; To help people with that question,&nbsp;we became fight promoters and sponsored THE BATTLE OF THE CENTURY!!
-Mobile Web Vs. Mobile Apps Two champions debated this hot topic\: Neil'
+Mobile Web Vs. Mobile Apps Two champions debated this hot topic: Neil'
-authors: [jparcell]
 categories:
   - Code
   - Mobile